asifkd012020/open-itg-aws_runbooks/ebs/Runbook.md

   - [5.
 EBS Utilizes VPC Endpoints to Prevent Public Access](#5-EBS-Utilizes-VPC-Endpoints-to-Prevent-Public-Access)
   - [6.
 CloudTrail logging enabled for EBS](#6-CloudTrail-logging-enabled-for-EBS)
   - [7.
 CloudWatch logging enabled for EBS](#7-CloudWatch-logging-enabled-for-EBS)
+  - [8.
+Restricting the disabling of default EBS encryption]
 - [Operational Best Practices](#Other-Operational-Expectations)
   - [1.
 EBS Resources are tagged according to CG standards](#1-EBS-Resources-are-tagged-according-to-CG-standards)
   - [2.
 EBS Volumes should be removed if unattached or no longer required](#2-EBS-Volumes-should-be-removed-if-unattached-or-no-longer-required)